chitalu/cprintf/README.md

 The feature-set available on the Microsoft Windows Operating System is limited in comparison to that of the Linux Operating System (subject to terminal).
-Users wishing to target older hardware may be required to limit their use of features available for compatilibity.
+Users wishing to target older hardware interfaces may be required to limit their use of features available for compatilibity.

 For more info, refer to: http://en.tldp.org/HOWTO/Text-Terminal-HOWTO.html